TRAINING

 Competition / Sports Badges

-These square badges cover the various types of competition undertaken at Pony Club and provide guidelines for competing successfully.
+These square badges (gradually being changed to round badges) cover the various types of competition undertaken at Pony Club and provide guidelines for competing successfully.
 There are two levels offered.
-The Introductory badges, with a pale blue edge, will help you to understand the basics of a particular competition discipline.
+The Introductory badges, with a pale blue edge on the old badges and a purple edge on the new badges, will help you to understand the basics of a particular competition discipline.
 This badge assumes you are just starting out in the discipline, and helps you to prepare to start competing.
-The Competition badges, with a yellow edge, assume that you have some experience in the discipline, and are either about to start or have already started, competing in that discipline.
+The Competition badges, with a yellow edge on the old badges and a dark blue edge on the new badges, assume that you have some experience in the discipline, and are either about to start or have already started, competing in that discipline.
 The badge will help you understand the rules of the discipline, and give you some guidelines about what is expected from you as rider, and your horse; in order to be successful in competition.

 The disciplines, in which these competition badges are available, are: